usgs/pestpp/documentation/pestpp_users_manual.md

 It is important to note that more realizations will be required in the PESTPP-IES solution process when using multi-modal upgrades.
 This is so an effectively local group of realizations can be found for each realizations upgrade that a) capture the local objective function behavior and b) the local group has enough realizations to resolve the important relations between pars and obs.
 The size of the local group of realizations is controlled by the *ies_multimodal_alpha* argument, which ranges between 0 and 1 and is the fraction of the total ensemble to use for the local group of realizations.
 Smaller values of *ies_multimodal_alpha* will result in more local groups of realizations but at the expense of these groups being smaller in number.
 A value between 0.1 and0.25 seems to work well for a limited number of test cases.
 Note that as of version 5.2.0, the multi-modal solution process is multithreaded and uses the *ies_num_threads* option; some early testing indicates that 10-15 threads on a high performance laptop is reasonable.

+The composite score that PESTPP-IES uses to identify the local group of realizations is made up of two pieces – the distance in parameter space and the objective function value of other realizations.
+The relative importance of these two pieces is controlled by the *ies_multimodal_phi_weight* argument, which ranges between 0 and 1; a value of 0.5 (the default) weights them equally, which is the original behavior, while values nearer 1.0 use more phi information and values nearer 0.0 use more parameter-space distance.
+A related argument, *ies_multimodal_weight_exponent*, offers a continuous alternative to forming a hard local group: rather than selecting a subset of realizations and using them equally (and using only these realizations), users can leave *ies_multimodal_alpha* at its default of 1.0 (so that all realizations are retained) and instead set *ies_multimodal_weight_exponent* greater than zero.
+This scales the contribution of each realization to a given realization's upgrade by how near it is in the composite score sense, so that higher composite score realizations contribute more and lower score realizations contribute less.
+Larger values of the exponent sharpen this down-weighting and, in the limit, approach the behavior of the hard local group, while a value of zero (the default) weights all realizations equally and recovers the standard solution.
+Note that *ies_multimodal_weight_exponent* is only active when *ies_multimodal_alpha* is 1.0 – if a local group is already being formed (that is, *ies_multimodal_alpha* less than 1.0), the exponent is ignored.
+These two arguments are new and have only seen limited testing.

 Closely related to the multimodal solution process is the use of a “weights” ensemble with PESTPP-IES.
 Through the *ies_weight_ensemble* argument, users can specify unique weight vectors for each realization.
 This argument can only be used with the multimodal solution process and allows the upgrade of each realization use a unique weighting scheme.
 In this way, PESTP-IES can be used to explore how different weighting scheme impact the posterior results.
 This functionality is demonstrated on the ZDT1 bi-objective optimization benchmark in Figure 9.2

 <img src="./media/image5.png" style="width:5in;height:5in" alt="Chart, scatter chart Description automatically generated" />